wraith13/open-in-github-desktop-vscode/README.md

 This extension contributes the following settings by [`settings.json`](https://code.visualstudio.com/docs/customization/userandworkspace#_creating-user-and-workspace-settings)( Mac: <kbd>Command</kbd>+<kbd>,</kbd>, Windows / Linux: <kbd>File</kbd> -> <kbd>Preferences</kbd> -> <kbd>User Settings</kbd> ):

-* `open-in-github-desktop.traverseSearchGitConfig`: '.git/config' is also searched from parent folders.
+* `openInGithubDesktop.traverseSearchGitConfig`: '.git/config' is also searched from parent folders.
 Requires a restart to take effect.
-* `open-in-github-desktop.statusBar.Label`: Label on status bar.
+* `openInGithubDesktop.statusBar.Label`: Label on status bar.
 Requires a restart to take effect.
-* `open-in-github-desktop.statusBar.Alignment`: Alignment on status bar.
+* `openInGithubDesktop.statusBar.Alignment`: Alignment on status bar.
 Requires a restart to take effect.

 You can embed icons in the label text by leveraging the syntax: